arvindgupta94/django-project-repo/README.md

 # django-project-repo
-Starting Django Project repository to learn both github and django to make web app
+Starting Django Project repository to learn both github and django to make web app !!i love you !!